 Murph consists of:

 300 body weight squats

 *If possible, male trainees are to wear a 20-pound vest.*

 I completed the workout every week for about nine months.
 Before that duration, I had only completed the workout once with a time of 60+ minutes, and that was without the vest.
-During the nine months, I reached a 37:40 time without the vest and a 43:30 time with the vest, though I used a 24-pound vest, since my vests are adjustable in six-pounds increments.
+During the nine months, I reached a 37:40 time without the vest and a 43:30 time with traditional weightlifting the vest, though I used just heavy weight and a 24-pound vest, since my vests are adjustable in six-pounds increments.

 21-15-9 Reps for Time

 For those of you not familiar with CrossFit programming and the classic 21, 15, 9 rep scheme, the approach means the trainee completes 21 deadlifts, then 21 handstand push-ups, then 15 of each, then just reps, and then 9 of each.
 This means you have three rounds of each exercise, with descending reps as you progress through the rounds.

 Diane is a short but fun workout that pushes me.
 The first time I attempted this workout I could not complete it, mostly due to the handstand push-ups but also because I was not accustomed to completing that many deadlifts in such a short time, let alone when paired with another exercise.
 The funny thing is the total number of reps for the deadlift was definitely within my ability, as I am able to deadlift 225 pounds for 50+ consecutive reps.